jordanhudgens/rails-app-generator-template/README.md

 - Convert all `erb` files to `slim`
 - Initialize a new git repository and perform the initial commit
 - Add the `secrets.yml` file to `.gitignore`
+- Eager load modules in the `lib` directory

 > To run the generator, generate the app with the following command: